francescadellanno/francescadellanno.github.io/README.md

 - Merge feature branches into develop
 - Check everything is working
 - Then merge into master
+- Do not push changes from master as will break pipeline when you pull remote master (dist folder)
+- Just run the cmd below

 # Deploy to production
-- Merge changes into master branch
-- Run `npm run deploy`
+- Run `npm run deploy` from master